-Want to learn search engine optimization (SEO) but don't know where to start?
-Here is a list of the best resources we've found to learn SEO.
+If you've ever wanted to learn search engine optimization (SEO) but don't know where to start - here is a list of the best resources we've found to learn SEO.
 Most of the steps below are free, some cost money, most just cost a lot of time.
 You'll also need a website to practice on and a good degree of patience to make even simple SEO improvements.

-Read the Moz Beginners Guide to SEOThis is the best place to begin your journey.
+Read the Moz Beginners Guide to SEOFirst, read this.
 It's clear, concise, and written by some of the best search engine marketers in the business.
 It's free.
-Once you read the free guide and you want to read something more advanced, try this book by Eric Enge.

 Now, Read This Post on Link Building TechniquesThis guide by Point Blank SEO goes into more detail about how to get links to a site.
 Reading this blog post is also free.